Knowledge of Freedom: Understanding Self and Mind

 Two weekend retreats complete the program and will be attended by both sections of the program.
 Retreat dates:

 The retreats each consist of three webinars, with a webinar running 3 hours.
-Daily webinar times: 10 -13 AM (PST), 7- 10 PM (CET).
+Daily webinar times: 10 -13 AM (PDT), 7- 10 PM (CEST).
 Personal practice assignments are given during the webinars each day.

 Retreats are included in the program cost.
 They can also be attended by those not taking the program for $150 or 135 euros.

-Abbe Blum is a long time student of Tarthang Tulku and a seasoned teacher, presenting Kum Nye, Lotus Trilogy and Nyingma Psychology at Nyingma Institute and Dharma College, both in Berkeley.
+Abbe Blum (Principal instructor for Monday 7 pm PDT and Monday 10 am PDT) is a long time student of Tarthang Tulku and a seasoned teacher, presenting Kum Nye, Lotus Trilogy and Nyingma Psychology at Nyingma Institute and Dharma College, both in Berkeley.
 She worked as one of the editors on several of Rinpoche’s latest books.
 She holds a B.A. from UC Berkeley, an M.A. from Cambridge University, England, where she was a Marshall scholar, and a Ph.D. in English Literature from Yale University.
 As an Associate Professor at Swarthmore College, she taught Shakespeare and intensive writing seminars, and she currently teaches in the School of Psychology and Interdisciplinary Inquiry at Saybook University.

-Elske van de Hulst worked in the theatre as an actress, director and author, between 1969 and 1995.
+Elske van de Hulst (Principal instructor for Monday 10 am PDT) worked in the theatre as an actress, director and author, between 1969 and 1995.
 She taught at the Amsterdamse Hogeschool voor de Kunsten and for many years was a member of the Dutch Arts Council.
 In 1998 she started studying the theatre of the mind, guided by Tarthang Tulku’s books, and has not stopped since.
 She is now a co-dean at Nyingma Centrum Nederland and teaches Knowledge of Freedom, Revelations of Mind and Lotus Trilogy teachings in Amsterdam and elsewhere.

 We do not have to depend upon circumstances or other people for fulfillment, or settle for the sweet sadness of longing as substitute for lasting happiness.